DataScientist2016/GettingAndCleaningDataProject/CodeBook.md

 title: "CodeBook"
 output: html_document
 ---
-Getting and Cleaning Data Course Projectless
+Getting and Cleaning Data Course Project
 ======================================
 ****************************************************
 Description of the DATA: